 Students of today find information on anything. anytime and anywhere.
 At CNPS we believe 21st century skills are vital for students in their development of coping in a rapidly changing world.
 The following illustration highlights the skills we will be developing and assessing students on throughout their primary school years.
 At CNPS we will be assisting student to develop these skills to be able to cope in a rapidly changing world.

-What type of device would be needed?
+What type of device will my child get?